paolocaminiti/incremental-dom-jsonml/README.md

 ##### Further

 ##### About this library
-All this library does is making the relevant Incremental DOM calls while traversing your JSONML DOM description.
+All this library does is making the relevant Incremental DOM calls while traversing the JSONML DOM description.

-At around 50 loc not only it's lightweight (Incremental DOM itself is < 10kb), it's easily hackable to tailor around any specific need you may encounter in your projects, instead of resorting on weird workarounds.
+At around 50 loc not only it's lightweight (Incremental DOM itself is < 10kb), it's easily hackable to tailor around any specific needs you may encounter in your projects, instead of resorting on weird workarounds.

 ##### Tests
 Once i'll settle on how to do it properly along with Incremental DOM.